Defining Family Support

-Family Support Project was developed in the Service in 2017, with funding sourced through Tusla.
+The Family Support Project was developed in 2017, with funding sourced through Tusla.
 The Project works in a variety of ways to provide supports for young people and families in the town of Roscrea.

-Referrals can be made by a wide variety of sources including self referrals.
-The family support worker is there to providing one to one support, parenting programmes both group and individual, Meitheals, a listening ear, a signpost service when needed, or always good for a cuppa.
+Referrals can be made by a wide variety of sources, including self-referrals.
+The family support worker is there to provide one-to-one support, as well as parenting programmes for both groups and individuals, Meitheals, a listening ear, a signpost service when needed, and is always good for a cuppa.